Back to Blog

 2. Authority Signals — Does the AI Trust Your Source?

-AI systems evaluate source trustworthiness through proxy signals.
+AI systems evaluate source trustworthiness through proxy signals that mirror, but are not identical to, traditional SEO authority metrics.
 High-weight GEO authority signals include:

 • Presence on Wikipedia or Wikidata as a recognized entity